-ENVIRONMENTAL FIELD ASSESSMENT FORM
+ENVIRONMENTAL FIELD ASSESSMENT FORM ReGrow

 Is other potential environmentally hazardous debris on the parcel?
 No Comment: Is there non-environmentally hazardous debris on the parcel?
 No Comment: Are any leaks, soil stains, or stressed vegetation present associated with any of the above or separately?
-Yes Comment: burn stain from debris, evidence of burned paper Are there any pungent, foul or noxious odors?
+No Comment: Are there any pungent, foul or noxious odors?
 No Comment: Are there any potentially hazardous trees that could fall?
 No Comment: Are any bird nests visible?
 No Comment: Are there any animal burrows visible?
 No Comment: